soooji/react-native-drag-gesture-animated/README.md

 ```
 ```
 <Slide
-    minNeededMove={45} //doesn't change slider by this amount of movement
+    minNeededMove={45} //current doesn't change slider by this amount of movement

     allSlidersCustomStyle={{opacity: 1}} // custom slider for the patent of all sliders, which is as long as sum of all widhts of slides wrapperCustomStyle={{opacity: 1}} // custom style for wrapper (background of slider)